U.S. flag

 Public Health Policy and Environmental Changes

-1. Food and Drug Administration (FDA) has made food labeling regulations that mandate calorie and nutrition labeling in all food products.
+• The Food and Drug Administration (FDA) has issued regulations mandating calorie and nutrition labeling in all food products.

-2. The FDA has officially banned trans fats in all foods sold in restaurants and grocery stores.
+• In 2015, the FDA officially banned trans fats in all food in restaurants and grocery stores.

-3. Obesity prevention priorities should focus more on children, particularly in schools encouraging healthy habits.
-The local government should restrict commercial permits for fast-food restaurants nearby schools (within 0.5 miles) and encourage healthy food vendors to establish near schools.[25]
+• Obesity prevention priorities can focus on children, particularly in schools, encouraging healthy habits.
+Local governments can restrict commercial permits for fast-food restaurants near schools (within 0.5 miles) and promote healthy foods in school meals.[27]

-5. Levying significant tax for unhealthy food and subsidizing healthy food are crucial strategies to prevent obesity but with few ethical limitations.
-Taxes on sugar-sweetened beverages such as soft drinks have been applied at most state and city levels.[26]
+• Levying taxes on unhealthy food and subsidizing healthy choices are strategies to prevent obesity but may encounter ethical limitations regarding personal choice.
+Taxes on sugar-sweetened beverages, eg, soft drinks, have been successfully levied in many states and cities.[28][29]

-6. Public health policy should focus on designing activity-friendly communities by creating bike and walking paths.
+• Public health policy can focus on designing activity-friendly communities by creating bike and walking paths and safe green spaces for outdoor activities.

 Family-Based Interventions

-The weight bias in the health care system can be explicit (consciously expressed) or implicit (involuntarily expressed).
-Implicit weight bias is not rare to see among Health care providers.
-Society's negative biases towards overweight or obesity often are shared and exhibited by the health care provider (HCP).
-The weight bias by the health care team can impair the patient's health care quality.
-Most HCPs believe in the energy balance theory of weight control, which encourages the thinking of obesity issues being a personal responsibility and limiting the scope of appropriate counseling.[30]
-The following interventions could help in reducing the weight bias in health practice.
+Weight bias in health care can be explicit (consciously expressed) or implicit (involuntarily expressed).
+Implicit weight bias is not rare among clinicians, as society's negative biases towards overweight and obesity are often shared and exhibited by caregivers (see Image.
+Impact of Weight Bias).
+This weight bias can impair the quality of health care.
+Many clinicians promote the energy balance theory of weight control, believing that obesity is the fault of an individual, which limits effective counseling and intervention.[33][34]
+The following recommendations can reduce weight bias in healthcare:

-1. To educate the health care professionals about the complex etiology of obesity, including genetic, metabolic, and social factors.
+• Educate healthcare professionals about the complex etiology of obesity, including genetic, metabolic, environmental, and social factors.

 Enhancing Healthcare Team Outcomes